Youssefachouri/resources/en/about_static.md

 <p class="imageholder"><img src="https://media.scanmefindme.com/blog/about_static/files/img 7 - all statistics.gif" alt="QR code scans statistics - ScanMeFindMe"></p>

-<p>The bottom line is, ScanMeFindMe pros gives you exclusive access to features like</p>
+<p>The bottom line is, ScanMeFindMe Pro gives you exclusive access to features like</p>
 <ul>
 <li>Generate dynamic QR codes.</li>
 <li>Using your own templates.</li>
-<li>View who scans your QR codes, where and when.</li>
+<li>View who scans your QR codes, when and where.</li>
 <li>More download formats and advanced settings.</li>
 <li>Save personalized QR code presets.</li>
 <li>Use our QR Code generator API from your application.</li>